microsoft/WhatTheHack/031-DevOpsWithGitHub/Coach/README.md

 - `./Coach`
   - Coach's Guide and related files
+- `./Coach/Setup`
+  - Optional automation for creation of Azure and GitHub resources to back face-to-face deliveries on shared Azure subscription
 - `./Coach/Solutions`
   - Solution files with completed example answers to a challenge
 - `./Student`